 CS Nayudu was born on April 18, 1914, at Nagpur.
 Cottari Subbanna Nayudu is also known as CS Nayudu made his test debut at the relatively young age of 19 years and 262 days against England at Calcutta.
-He went on to play 11 Tests in all four against Australia and seven against England.
-Just scored 147 runs at an average of 9.18 while also claiming two wickets at 179.5.
-He was though much better player than his record suggests.
+He went on to play 11 Tests, all four against Australia and seven against England.
+I just scored 147 runs at an average of 9.18 while also claiming two wickets at 179.5.
+He was a much better player than his record suggests.

-CS Nayudu the great cricketer of the Holkar era and younger brother of India’s first Test captain CK Nayudu, passed away at a hospital in Indore early morning on November 22, 2002.
-The 88-year-old Nayudu was ailing for some time.
+CS Nayudu the great cricketer of the Holkar era and younger brother of India’s first Test captain, CK Nayudu, passed away at a hospital in Indore early on November 22, 2002.
+The 88-year-old Nayudu had been ailing for some time.
 He leaves behind two sons and two daughters.

 For long under the shadow of his illustrious brother CK Nayudu elder to him by 19 years.
 Cottari Subbana Nayudu established himself as one of the prominent players in first-class cricket.
 In India, he was really on the strength of his all-around capabilities in the thirties and forties